Skip to content

 Simple!
 Load up on cruciferous veg like broccoli and kale, sip on herbal teas like peppermint or dandelion, and ease off processed foods for a bit.

-Why do I feel so drained after the festive season?
+Why do I feel so drained after alcohol consumption?

-A combination of late nights, sugary treats, and festive stress can send your cortisol (stress hormone) soaring.
+A combination of late nights and rich food to compensate can send your cortisol (stress hormone) soaring.
 Hormonal changes in perimenopause make it even harder to bounce back.

-How can I boost my energy this January?
+How can I boost my energy from reducing alcohol intake?

 Prioritise consistent sleep, balance your blood sugar with protein-packed snacks, and try gentle exercise like yoga or a brisk walk in the daylight to help your body recover.